NoCommandLine/dev_appserver-python3-windows/README.md

     However, Windows doesn't allow reopening of a temporary file via its filename while the file is still open ([reference](https://docs.python.org/2.7/library/tempfile.html#tempfile.NamedTemporaryFile))

-    The Patch doesn't create a copy of the requirements file.
-Instead it installs the contents of the original requirements file, after which it then installs ```waitress```
+    The Patch solves this problem by not creating a copy of the requirements file.
+Instead, it installs the contents of the original requirements file, after which it then installs ```waitress```.

 4. The Patch added the environment variable ```PIP_USER``` and set it to ```False``` because calling ```pip -m install <package_name>``` on Windows via ```subprocess.Popen()``` can sometimes lead to the error